Skip sidebar navigation

 Frequently asked questions

-What happens if the measure passes?
+What does the measure authorize?

 The measure would cost $1.35 per $1,000 of assessed property value.
 The owner of a home assessed at $200,000 would pay about $25.65 per month or about $308 per year.